Korean Air Flight 631: Accident

 Unbeknown to anyone at this point, the aircraft had been leaking hydraulic fluid inside the Pressure Relief Valve (PRV) for some time before the accident.
 The hydraulic fluid was leaked into another fluid line and pumped back into circulation so neither the flight nor the maintenance crew noticed the fault.
 However, with the right gear damaged, the hydraulic fluid was now leaking out of the airplane.
 This means the alternate braking system was compromised.
 A fault warning was displayed and the pilots responded according to operation manual to turn off the alternate brakes to stop fluid from leaking and to rely on the emergency brakes instead.
 However, because the PRV had been leaking, the accumulator pressure that the emergency brakes relied on was also compromised.
 In essence, the airplane had virtually no braking power but the flight crew was unaware.

 On the third attempt, the aircraft touched down at 23:08, but was unable to stop on the runway and it ran off the runway at 83 knots.
 The aircraft continued past the end of the runway, striking an instrument landing system lighting array before stopping 300 m beyond the runway threshold.
 According to eyewitness accounts, "The instrument landing system lighting array laid over the wings of the aircraft once the aircraft was stopped in the marsh."

-Weather reports indicated that the wind speed was 9 knot from the south-west at 220 degrees.
-As the aircraft landed on runway 22, there was a 9-knot headwind present.
+Weather reports indicated that the wind speed was 9 kn from the south-west at 220 degrees.
+As the aircraft landed on runway 22, there was a 9 kn headwind present.
 Visibility was 8,000 m at the time of the accident, with thunderstorms and rain in the area; there were no reports of lightning.
 Cumulonimbus clouds were scattered at 1,800 m and overcast at 9,000 m above Cebu.
 Other planes decided to divert due to weather prior to KE631's landing attempts, but there is no information on the time span between the other diversions and the Korean Air flight.

 Aftermath

-As the result of the accident, flights to Cebu were forced to either return to their origin airport, divert to Francisco Bangoy International Airport in Davao or to Ninoy Aquino International Airport in Manila.
+As the result of the accident, flights to Cebu were forced to either return to their origin airport, divert to Francisco Bangoy International Airport in Davao City or to Ninoy Aquino International Airport in Manila, Philippines.
 More than 100 flights were cancelled entirely.

 Korean Air published an apology on their Instagram account, stating "A thorough investigation will be performed together with the local aviation authorities and Korean authorities to determine the cause(s) of this event."

 Commentators noted that "there are many unanswered questions" including why the flight crew of this flight chose to attempt the landing when no other pilots deemed it safe.
 News reports noted the similarities to previous crashes on Korean Air that were caused by pilot error and the airline's historic safety culture.